 A comparative study of the vertebrate classes with emphasis upon structure development, and evolution of the organs and organ systems.
 Two (2) lecture hours and two (2) two-hour labs each week.
+Prerequisites: BIOL-215.
+Credit. four hours.

 BIOL-305.
 DEVELOPMENTAL BIOLOGY